Supporting decentralisation and municipal development

 Title: Supporting decentralisation and municipal development (PDDC V)

-Lead executing agencies: Ministry of Decentralisation and Local Governance (MDGL), Ministry of Economic Affairs and Finance (MEF), Ministry of the Interior and Public Security (MISP)
+Lead executing agencies: Ministry of Decentralisation and Local Governance, Ministry of Economy and Finance, Ministry of the Interior and Public Security

-Municipal administration: The project proposes tailored advisory services for each of the partner municipalities and also for national structures, particularly the Training Centre for Municipal Administration (CeFAL).
+Municipal administration: The project proposes tailored advisory services for each of the partner municipalities and for national structures, particularly the Training Centre for Municipal Administration (CeFAL).
 These measures are implemented by the AMBERO-VNG consortium.

-National strategies take into account the contribution of the municipalities and of civil society to the implementation of the 2030 Agenda.
+National strategies reflect the contribution made by municipalities and civil society to the implementation of the 2030 Agenda.